Basketball (ball): Characteristics

 The surface of the ball is nearly always divided by "ribs" that are recessed below the surface of the ball in a variety of configurations and are generally a contrasting color.
-An orangish surface with black ribs and a possible logo is the traditional color scheme of basketballs but they are sold in various colors.
+An orange surface with black ribs and a possible logo is the traditional color scheme of basketballs but they are sold in various colors.
 Most famous of these variations, a red/white/blue basketball, was used for the American Basketball Association, the Harlem Globetrotters, and as the "money ball" in the NBA All-Star Weekend's Three Point Contest.

 Balls are generally designated for indoor (generally made of leather or absorbent composites), or all-surface use (generally made of rubber or durable composites, also known as indoor/outdoor balls).
 Indoor balls tend to be more expensive than all-surface balls due to the cost of materials.
 In addition, brand new all-leather indoor balls must be "broken in" first to achieve optimal grip before use in competition.
 The abrasiveness of asphalt and the dirt and moisture present in an outdoor setting will usually ruin an indoor ball within a very short period of time, which is why an indoor/outdoor ball is recommended for recreational players.
 Outdoor balls are commonly made from rubber to cope with rougher conditions, and they need to be filled with more air to retain a suitable level of air pressure in colder weather.